Ringed plover

 Conservation Status:

 In the UK, bird species with breeding, passage or wintering populations are assessed by experts and assigned to the Red, Amber or Green lists of conservation concern.
-Ringed plovers are currently a ‘Red’ listed species.
+Ringed plovers are currently a ‘RED’ listed species.